-I am an 11-year veteran teacher and lifelong learner!
+I am a 14-year veteran teacher and a life-long learner!
 I am a graduate of Yale University, where I earned my B.A. in Spanish, and of Mercy College, where I earned my M.S. in Education.
-I enjoy teaching and sharing my love of learning with students because, hopefully, I can spark within them a sense of awe and admiration for the challenging ideas with which their amazing minds can grapple.
-Additionally, I specifically enjoy tutoring because I believe that every student should have access to a high quality of education.
-Consequently, I love the opportunity that tutoring gives me to make my experience and passion available, both virtually and in-person, to a variety of deserving scholars.
+I enjoy teaching and sharing my love of learning with my students.
+Specifically, I love sparking within them a sense of awe and admiration for the challenging ideas with which their amazing minds can grapple!
+I enjoy tutoring because I believe that every student should have access to a high quality of education.
+I love the opportunity that tutoring gives me to make my experience and passion available to a variety of scholars and their families.

 What is your teaching philosophy?